-Managing a newly developed fishery is difficult because of lack of information on many biological and economic parameters, as newly developed fisheries are typically data-poor.
+Managing a newly developed fishery is a difficult issue because of lack of information in many biological and economic parameters, as newly developed fisheries are typically data-poor.
 There are many sources of uncertainty in fisheries, but in newly developed fisheries recruitment dynamics and how the stock will respond to continued fishing pressure are particularly significant (Beddington and Cooke 1983).
-Here we examined alternative scenarios of the evolution of a newly developed deep-water red shrimp fishery in the eastern Ionian Sea targeting two shrimp species (Aristaeomorpha foliacea and Aristeus antennatus) that are important deep-water resources elsewhere in the Mediterranean (Sardà et al. 2004, Carlucci et al. 2006).
-In the absence of agreed biological reference points, it is difficult to provide managers with sound scientific advice, and providing the results of bioeconomic simulation exercises (founded on realistic alternative scenarios with assumptions clearly underlined) is a way of communicating the possibilities of expanding new fisheries to fisheries managers (Richards and Maguire 1998, Restrepo and Powers 1999).
-In our case, moderate increases in fishing effort (either by extending the open season by 1 month, Scenario 1, or allowing the entire local fleet entry in this fishery, Scenario 2) would allow for a moderate increase in catches (25-35%) without jeopardizing the sustainability of the stocks (decrease of SSB from 11% to 27% on average from the base scenario).
+Here we examined alternative scenarios of the evolution of a newly developed deepwater red shrimp fishery targeting two shrimp species (Aristaeomorpha foliacea and Aristeus antennatus) in the eastern Ionian Sea, that are important deepwater resources elsewhere in the Mediterranean (Sardà et al. 2004, Carlucci et al. 2006).
+In the absence of agreed biological reference points, it is difficult to provide managers with sound scientific advice, and providing the results of bio-economic simulation exercises (founded on realistic alternative scenarios with assumptions clearly underlined) is a way of communicating to fisheries managers the possibilities of expansion of new fisheries (Richards and Maguire 1998, Restrepo and Powers 1999).
+In our case, moderate increases in fishing effort (either by extending the open season by 1 month.
+Scenario 1, or allowing the entire local fleet entry in this fishery, Scenario 2) would allow for moderate increase in catches (25-35%) without jeopardizing the sustainability of the stocks (decrease of SSB from 11% to 27% on average from the base scenario).
 Instead, opening the fishery to the entire year (Scenario 3) would put the stocks at risk, with a reduction of 74% of SSB in Aristaeomorpha foliacea and 65% in Aristeus antennatus.
 These figures show that this level of fishing pressure would be far from sustainable, even in the absence sufficient information to compute reference points.
-Furthermore, due to the relatively low price of red shrimps in the local market, a large increase in fishing effort would not increase the profits of the trawl fleet significantly.
+Furthermore, due to the relatively low price of red shrimps in the local market, a large increase in fishing effort would not increase the profits of the trawl fleet in a significant amount.
 Our results show that fishing effort can slightly increase without negatively compromising the sustainability of the fishery, but would not produce significant changes in the profitability of the fleet.

-The development of an internal or export red shrimp market in Greece would increase the revenues and profitability of the trawler fleet by a moderate amount (2-6%).
-An increase in the demand for Greek red shrimp in the current price range analysed should not threaten the resource, because the expected benefits from targeting these species are not significant higher, so there should be no significant pressure to enter the fishery.
-However, this would be an incentive to increase fishing effort of the trawler fleet on deep-sea resources if shallow water resources become scarce in the future, as has happened elsewhere in the western Mediterranean (Maynou et al. 2006).
+The development of a red shrimp internal or export market in Greece would allow to increase the revenues and the profitability of the trawler fleet, by a moderate amount (2-6%).
+An increase in the demand for Greek red shrimp in the current price range analysed should not threaten the resource, since the expected benefits from targeting these species are not significant higher, and so there should be no significant pressure to enter in the fishery.
+However, this would be an incentive to increase fishing effort of the trawler fleet on deep sea resources if shallow water resources become scarce in the future, as happened elsewhere in the western Mediterranean (Maynou et al. 2006).
 If effort is increased above the thresholds previously analysed, the sustainability of the resource would be threatened.